var1914/llm-gitops-with-argo/README.md

   }'
 ```

+## GitOps Workflow

+The GitOps workflow for updating your LLM deployments:

+1. Make changes to the YAML files in this repository
+2. Commit and push to your Git repository
+3. ArgoCD automatically detects changes and syncs the application
+4. The LLM Operator reconciles the changes to update your deployments

 ## Performance Tuning

 For production deployments, consider:

-1. Using GPU acceleration by setting `DEVICE=cuda`
+1. Using GPU acceleration by setting `DEVICE=cuda` in your model configuration
-2. Increasing the number of workers based on your CPU cores
+2. Increasing the number of replicas in the deployment configuration
-3. Adjusting resource limits in the Docker Compose file
+3. Adjusting resource limits in the model configuration
+4. Adding HPA (Horizontal Pod Autoscaler) for automatic scaling
+5. Using service meshes for advanced traffic routing and blue/green deployments

+## Monitoring

+For monitoring, we recommend:

-4. Uncommenting the Prometheus and Grafana services for monitoring
+1. Deploying Prometheus and Grafana for metrics collection
+2. Setting up alerts for service health and performance
+3. Integrating with your existing logging solution

 ## Troubleshooting

-- **Container fails to start**: Check the logs with `docker-compose logs`
+- **Pods fail to start**: Check the logs with `kubectl logs -n llm-dev <pod-name>`
-- **Model download fails**: Ensure internet connectivity or use a local model
+- **Model download fails**: Ensure internet connectivity or use a custom image with pre-loaded models
-- **Out of memory errors**: Reduce the number of workers or increase memory limits
+- **Out of memory errors**: Increase memory limits in the model configuration
+- **ArgoCD sync fails**: Check ArgoCD logs and ensure Git repository is accessible